metalalive/RobotCarRPi/README.md

 # Raspberry PI X Robotic car X Tensorflow

-Here's description about how I build a robotic car using Raspberry PI with chassis kits and camera, also how I build / train / validate my neural network model using **Tensorflow C++ API**, I also managed to get 85% accurancy when predicting images from test sets and frames from camera using the trained neural network model.
+Here's description about how I build a robotic car using Raspberry PI with chassis kits and camera, also how I build / train / validate my neural network model using **Tensorflow C++ API**, Based on this article, I managed to get 85% accurancy when predicting images from test sets, and trained neural network model can predict centroid of lane line from the captured frames of camera (click the picture below to see the video).

 [![click following image to see result](image/youtube_video_lane_detection_1.png)](https://www.youtube.com/watch?v=pSG8lJDgizE)